clearblueskymind/Keto-Friendly-/Dzogchen/Retreat-August2025-5day-Pure-Awareness.md

 * Right mindset: things change,
 *  Thoughts can mess up your life or make it good.
 *  How to live this world, peace, security.
-* 4in a nutshell, have right Perspective.
+* In a nutshell, have right Perspective.
-*Clouds are not sky.
+* Clouds are not sky.
 * meditation is getting familiar present.
 *
 *
 * *
 ## Day 4 session 4:

+*

 ---